 The Traeger Tailgater 20 is an excellent choice for a portable smoker.

 This is a tailgaters’ paradise.
-It is lightweight, capacious, and packed with features that make tailgating, camping, and fishing a breeze.
+It is lightweight, spacious, and packed with features that make tailgating, camping and fishing a breeze.

 We were able to fit two chickens, three racks of ribs, twelve burgers, and eighteen hotdogs in the Tailgater 20 (at various times, of course!).
 This is due to its 300-square-inch grilling surface.
 You’ll have more than enough for a great backyard or parking lot party.

 - First, we’ll take a look at what’s inside the package.

 - Then there’s the design, build quality, performance, and user experience.

 - We’ll discuss what we like and dislike about the grill.

 The article should then be concluded with its alternatives.

 Traeger is the one who started it all.
 In Oregon, the business pioneered the pellet smoker some 30 years ago.
 And it is still the industry’s most recognizable brand.